1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Camera_Based_2D_Feature_Tracking/README.md

 ## MP.8 Performance Evaluation 2

 We counted the number of matched keypoints for each valid combination of detector type and descriptor type, totaling 35 combinations.
-It's important to note that SIFT descriptors could not be extracted when using ORB detectors, and AKAZE descriptors were only compatible with AKAZE detectors.
+It's important to note that SIFT descriptors could not be extracted when using ORB detectors, and AKAZE descriptors were only compatible with **AKAZE** detectors.
 Refer to the results in the file in the Result directory: ````Task_MP8_MP9.csv````.
 The FAST detectors, when paired with BRIEF, SIFT, and ORB descriptors, consistently yielded the highest number of matched keypoints, averaging around 300 per image.

+## MP.9 Performance Evaluation 3

+Using FAST detectors, which are generally the quickest, the three fastest descriptors identified were:

+* BRISK
+* BRIEF
+* ORB
+All these combinations consistently achieved execution times under 3 milliseconds.
+Refer to the results in: ````Task_MP8_MP9.csv````.

+However, it's crucial to consider the trade-off between processing speed and the number of keypoints successfully matched.
+The most effective combinations for this project were:

+* FAST detectors with ORB descriptors
+* FAST detectors with BRIEF descriptors
+* FAST detectors with SIFT descriptors
+*
+There are two main drawbacks to using SIFT: patent costs and potential delays in processing.
+In some instances, SIFT combinations reached execution times up to 6 milliseconds.
+In contrast, the runtime distribution for combinations of FAST with ORB and BRIEF descriptors was more consistently under 3 milliseconds.